jlbert-star/AdventureworksDW/README.md

 # AdventureworksDW
-This repository if for storing information I learned from AZURE.
-Please feel free to use what you like.
+This repository is for storing information I learned from AZURE.
+Please feel free to use what you like  (dated 8/28/2025).